gopi487krishna/proposal-gsoc-2020/README.md

 Why parse the same value again and again if it can be first parsed once and then stored.
 Then the lookup cost will be very small ( order of magnitudes smaller ).

 This is the reason why i suggest to parse and store the values during reading itself.
 One question that comes in mind is how the type of values will be detected for each keyword.
-Simple we wont detect it, rather we will try parsing the value to each of the types in this order ( bool , std::string, long long, std::complex&lt;long long&gt;, double, ,std::complex&lt;double&gt;  ) It may seem like thats costly but actually its not if the parsing is done in the same order with boost::spirit::qi::parse  ( This is because the results of previous test can be reused for next types ( In competency test solution this has not been done yet but
+Simple we wont detect it, rather we will try parsing the value to each of the types in this order ( bool , std::string, long long, std::complex&lt;long long&gt;, double, ,std::complex&lt;double&gt;  ) It may seem like thats costly but actually its not if the parsing is done in the same order with boost::spirit::qi::parse  ( This is because the results of previous test can be reused for next types ( In competency test solution this advantage is not utilized yet but future version of it will ).

+Also one another advantage ( I cannot prove it as of now )